Contact Us

 • Mi Esperanza Course: Jewelry program

 “Mi Esperanza has given me so much.
-I received training for free and was later offered a job.
+I received free training and was later offered a job.
 It would have been hard for me to find another opportunity like this”, said Melissa.
 “The experience has been great.
-I´ve learned new skills and discovered new talents in me.
+I´ve learned new skills and discovered new talents in myself.
 I belong in Mi Esperanza; these are my people, my team.”

 Having a job has taken away the feeling she had of being a burden to her family.
 In her environment, a single woman with no children is considered incomplete.
 Melissa once felt that way, but no longer.
 Melissa has witnessed many women prosper and become independent through education and a career.
-She has learned to be proud of herself.
+She has learned to take pride in herself.
 She does not feel overlooked anymore.

 She would like to ask all Mi Esperanza friends to keep on helping, “You are empowering Honduran women.
-With your help and support, our lives are so much better.
+With your help and support, our lives have been significantly improved.
 Thank you!”

 Daniela Martinez